cpl17/pyspark/readme.md

-Repo includes a collection of quick projects to learn SparkStreaming and MLlib
+Repo includes a collection of quick projects used to learn SparkStreaming and MLlib